hbecerri/pepper/README.md

 ## Configuration
 Configuration is done via JSON files.
 Examples can be found in the `example` directory.
-Additional data needed for configuration, for example scale factors and cross sections, can be found in a separate data repository.
+Additional data needed for configuration, for example scale factors and cross sections, can be found in a separate data repository here https://gitlab.cern.ch/desy-ttbarbsm-coffea/data
+After downloading it, make sure to set the config variable "datadir" to the path where the data repository was downloaded.